What is EMDR?

 EMDR is currently recommended by NICE (National Institute of Health and Care Excellence) for the Treatment of PTSD.

 Unprocessed experiences are stored in the brain.
 This includes the sight, sound, thought and feelings that surround them.
 Life events trigger a recollection of the original experience, causing the distress you may recognise.

 What are the aims?

-We are all different and as such the best way of working with each person will be different.
+We are all different, so the best way of working with each person will be different.
 However, the broad aims include:

 - The reduction of re-experiencing traumatic memories

-- To assist you to feel more able to cope with and manage any trauma memories
+- To assist you in feeling more able to cope with and manage any traumatic memories

 - To support your ability to engage with and enjoy pleasurable activities.

 - The reduction of feelings of stress, anxiety, irritation and hypervigilance.